-This technical memorandum provides a screening evaluation of the potential for leaching of site-related chemicals (SRCs) from soil to groundwater at the Tronox facility in Henderson, Nevada (the Site).
+This revised technical memorandum provides a screening evaluation of the potential for leaching of site-related chemicals (SRCs) from soil to groundwater at the Tronox facility in Henderson, Nevada (the Site).
 The evaluation uses the methods presented in the Soil to Groundwater Leaching Guidance from the Nevada Division of Environmental Protection (NDEP), dated January 16, 2010 (guidance).
 This screening evaluation of leaching from soil to groundwater was conducted as discussed in telephone conversations between representatives of Tronox, Northgate, and NDEP on February 12, 17, and 23, 2010.
 Additional discussions were held with NDEP and Paul Hackenberry of Paul Hackenberry & Associates on April 8 and July 16, 2010 regarding methods for estimation of infiltration rates for developed land.
 The purpose of this leaching evaluation is to identify chemicals of potential concern (COPCs) that have the potential to leach from unsaturated soil into shallow groundwater at the Site.
 Upon NDEP's review and concurrence with the evaluation, source control measures for leaching concerns will be addressed using remedial alternatives appropriate for the COPC.

-On March 8 and June 11, 2010, Northgate submitted technical memoranda to NDEP presenting preliminary screening evaluations of the potential for SRCs to leach from soil to groundwater (Northgate, 2010a and 2010d).
+On March 8 June 11, and August 23, 2010, Northgate submitted technical memoranda to NDEP presenting preliminary screening evaluations of the potential for SRCs to leach from soil to groundwater (Northgate, 2010a and 2010d).
 NDEP provided comments on these technical memoranda on March 29, 2010 and July 6, 2010 (NDEP, 2010b and 2010c; Attachment 1).
-This memorandum addresses NDEP's comments on the March 8 and June 11 evaluations.
+On July 22, 2010, Northgate submitted a technical memorandum to NDEP presenting background comparisons for metals in Remediation Zones B through E (RZ-B through RZ-E), using Remediation Zone A (RZ-A) as the background data set.
+NDEP provided comments on the July 22 background technical memorandum in a letter dated August 9, 2010, which was partially superseded by comments regarding background issues in a letter from NDEP dated August 17, 2010.
+This memorandum comprehensively addresses NDEP's comments on the March 8 and June 11 evaluations, as well as NDEP's comments on the July 22 background evaluation.
 Tronox's responses to NDEP's comments on those memoranda are presented in Attachment 1.